smolgeorgie/rdr2rp/README.md

 ## **Budget & Investment Plan**

-To start the ranch properly, with livestock, tools, seeds, and basic housing, I will take out a **loan of $20,000**.
+To start the ranch properly, with livestock, tools, seeds, and basic housing, I will have to take out a loan.
 I understand the responsibility this carries, and I’m committed to **paying it off quickly through consistent hard work, trade, and service.**

 **Estimated Expenses:**
 - Land lease or ownership